Free Delivery On Orders Over £20*

 4000K - Cool White

-Cool white light bulbs have none of the yellow glow of warm white bulbs, and may even seem to have a blue tinge to them.
+Cool white light bulbs have none of the warm yellow glow of warm white bulbs.
 The light they emit is much crisper and is well suited to more stimulating environments, like kitchens and workplaces.
-Many outdoor floodlights use cool white bulbs, as it provides a clear, bright light.
+They are also excellent for bathrooms as there is no colour-cast; so applying makeup is much easier.
+Many outdoor floodlights also use cool white bulbs, as it provides a clear, bright light.

 Daylight bulbs are so named because they replicate the natural light seen on an overcast day.
-If these are installed indoors, they would look very blue, and as a result, they don’t create a very cosy atmosphere These are best avoided in bedrooms and living rooms and are instead better for busier areas, workplaces and outdoor lighting.
+If these are installed indoors, they can look very blue and, as a result, they don’t create a very cosy atmosphere.
+This colour is best avoided in bedrooms and living rooms and can be used instead for areas where accurate colour reproduction is required, such as retail, display and workplaces.
+They are also excellent for outdoor lighting or for areas where natural daylight enters through a window but the room is still too dim and needs brightening.

 It’s worth noting that light bulbs with a ‘daylight’ colour temperature are not the same as ‘full-spectrum daylight' bulbs.
 The latter produce light across the whole colour spectrum (rather than just mimicking the colour of daylight), and are used to treat Seasonal Affective Disorder (SAD).